ryanmuhl/password-generator/README.md

 * When user is asked for character types to include in the password,  user confirms in separate prompts: Numbers, Upper Case, Lower Case, Special Characters.
 * When user answeres each prompt,  input is validated and at least one of the characters is selected.
 If no characters are selected (Cancel for each character type),  nothing will display.
 * When all prompts are Answered and at least one Character is true/ok, a password with specified length and character selection will be displayed/generated to the page.
 * If number between 8 and 128 are not selected.
 User will validate all prompts.
 At the end of prompt selction, a message will display stating "Number of Characters must be between 8 and 128.
-Input correct Number of characters and try again".
-User will be directed to Number of Character prompt to start again.
+Message will display in Generate a Password text box stating "Select Generate Password Button and Try Again".

 ## Built With
 * HTML